 Yes!
 We welcome any interested alumnus to apply, but please keep in mind the parameters we have outlined for what an ideal mentor is:

-- Provide career guidance and advice on transition from classroom to the workplace, and
+• Provide career guidance and advice on the transition from the classroom to the workplace, and

 I’ve never been a mentor to a student before.
 What should I talk about with my mentee?